pelican-plugins/yaml-metadata/README.md

   - tag 1
   - tag 2
 date: 2014-12-25 00:00
-summary: The article summary will be __parsed__ as markdown!
+summary: The article summary will be __parsed__ as markdown
 ---

-This is the only text in the article.
+This is some article text.
 ```

+If the YAML block is not found, the metadata will be parsed using the normal markdown metadata
+syntax.

 Installation
 ------------
-1. Clone the repo into your Pelican plugin directory
-2. Install the plugin requirements (`pip install -r requirements.txt`)
+1. Install using pip (`pip install git+https://github.com/pR0Ps/pelican-yaml-metadata.git`)
-3. Add `'pelican-yaml-metadata'` to the Pelican `PLUGINS` list in `pelicanconf.py`
+2. Enable the plugin in your `pelicanconf.py` by adding `"yaml_metadata"` to the `PLUGINS` list.

 License
 -------
 Licensed under the [MIT license](https://opensource.org/licenses/MIT)